 Erin Spurgeon, MA NIC is a Nationally Certified Interpreter for the Deaf based in Boston, Massachusetts and graduated with a Masters in Interpretation from Gallaudet University.
 She has worked Deaf research laboratories with scientists Dr. Laura-Ann Petitto at Gallaudet University, Dr. Karen Emmorey at San Diego State University and the Rochester Institute of Technology with Dr. Peter Hauser.

 Anna Lim Franck, MA is a first year student in the Doctor of Education in Language and Literacy Education: ASL/Deaf Education program at Boston University.
 She graduated with a Master’s degree in Linguistics from Gallaudet University.
 She has worked on Haskins Laboratory’s ASL SLAAASh (Sign Language Acquisition, Annotation, Archiving and Sharing) project for linguists Drs.
 Diane Lillo-Martin and Julie Hochgesang.
 She is interested in research on L2 pedagogy/acquisition of Deaf learners and educational issues in bilingualism in Deaf classrooms.

-Chelsea Hammond is a senior in the School of Education majoring in Deaf Studies and minoring in Special Education.
-She is studying to become a teacher of Deaf+ students, specifically Deaf students with autism spectrum disorders.
-She is particularly interested in language and literacy skill acquisition in early childhood for Deaf children with disabilities.
+Chelsea Hammond is a student in the Boston University Wheelock College of Education & Human Development, studying Education of the Deaf (EdM).
+She plans to become a teacher of Deaf+ students, specifically Deaf students with autism spectrum disorders.
+She is particularly interested in autonomy and language and literacy skill acquisition in early childhood for Deaf children with disabilities.